Australian Bureau of Statistics

 DIAGRAM 1: ASGS ABS STRUCTURES.

-Non-ABS Structures are approximated or built directly from Mesh Blocks or SA1s.
-The Non-ABS Structures include important regions such as: Local Government Areas (LGAs), postal areas, state gazetted suburbs and electoral divisions.
+Non-ABS Structures are approximated by and built directly from ASGS regions, primarily Mesh Blocks or SA1s.
+The Non-ABS Structures include important regions such as Local Government Areas (LGAs), Postal Areas, state gazetted suburbs and electoral divisions.
 LGAs remain part of the ASGS and the ABS will continue to support LGAs with the data it currently provides.